Vlacross/dauto/README.md

 Now everytime you update your project and want your live site to reflect the changes, you can use:

         dauto <key-pair.pem> <ec2-username>@<public-url>

+I intend to add more as I learn more.
+This guide is mostly a documentation exercise.

+To Be Continued...